Engineering at Smith

 The degree of bachelor of science in engineering science is offered for those students who are thinking they would like to practice professionally as engineers.
 The S.B. is an ABET-accredited degree rooted in the fundamental engineering principles that govern all engineering disciplines.
 After completing a foundational set of core courses, students choose from a variety of electives to pursue an area of technical interest.
 An integrated curriculum of liberal arts, science, math and engineering courses provides the breadth and depth needed to think critically, act reflectively and make informed decisions.

 The challenges of the 21st century require broadly educated engineers capable of working collaboratively and adaptively across disciplinary boundaries.
-To meet this need, Smith offers an accredited S.B. in engineering science and an A.B. in engineering arts, both of which provide a strong foundation in the fundamentals of all engineering disciplines.
-In pursuit of the S.B., students then complete five upper-level technical depth courses.
+To meet this need, Smith offers an accredited S.B. in engineering science that provides a strong foundation in the fundamentals of all engineering disciplines.
+In pursuit of the S.B, students then complete five upper-level technical depth courses.
 These courses, taken at Smith, the College of Engineering at the University of Massachusetts Amherst or elsewhere, enable a student to pursue an area of topical or disciplinary interest, such as electrical engineering or sustainable energy.
-These technical-depth courses are selected in close consultation with the student’s faculty adviser.
+These technical-depth courses are selected in close consultation with the student's faculty adviser.

 In addition to 13 engineering courses, the S.B. degree in engineering science requires nine courses in the natural sciences, mathematics and computer science.
 As a result of this curriculum, and our commitment to a liberal education, it is difficult to pursue a second major in math, computer science or a natural science.
-Pursuit of a second major in a humanities or social science discipline is challenging but doable.
-For a deep interest in computer science, mathematics or natural science, alternatives include pursuing a minor or a double major in conjunction with our nonaccredited A.B. degree.
+Pursuit of a second major in humanities or social science discipline is challenging but doable.
+For a deep interest in computer science, mathematics or natural science, a student could consider pursuing a minor in one of these areas.